 "Am I making time to stop, be still and reflect on my heart?"

 Rest in the Hebrew means, "cessation from motion."
 It is physically being still.
 Everyone needs to take time to reflect on their heart.
 When I ignore the need to make time to be still and reflect on my heart, I continue in busyness which leads to craziness.
 If no time is made for reflection, chaos sooner or later will take over my heart and I am no good for anything.
 I have nothing to give for the LORD to others because I am not taking time for rest.
 Without a time of reflection and being still the heart becomes restless and continues to spiral out of control.
 Jesus made time to be still and took time to retreat.
-Many of us know Jesus rested, but we will do well to refocus our mind to remember how he directed the disciples to rest"And he said to them, “Come away by yourselves to a desolate place and rest a while.”
+Many of us know Jesus rested, but we will do well to refocus our mind to remember how he directed the disciples to rest.
+"And he said to them, “Come away by yourselves to a desolate place and rest a while.”
 For many were coming and going, and they had no leisure even to eat" (Mark 6:31 ESV).
 I have been in that very place where there hasn't been enough time to eat.
 It's not a good place to be.
 If this describes your life at present stop and be still.
 No one else can make you stop.
 You have to see the need and make it a priority.
 Ask yourself, "Am I making time to retreat and reflect upon my heart and life?"

 2. Recharge: